sensu/sensu-docs/content/sensu-go/5.0/installation/install-sensu.md

   - /sensu-go/5.0/getting-started/installation-and-configuration/
 ---

-The Sensu 2.0 binaries are statically linked and can be deployed to any Linux or Windows operating system.
+The Sensu Go binaries are statically linked and can be deployed to any Linux or Windows operating system.
 Select a platform from the dropdown above.

 {{< platformBlock "Ubuntu/Debian RHEL/CentOS" >}}